dtczhl/Improving-Data-Efficiency-Using-Active-Learning-and-Semi-Supervised-Learning/README.md

 ## Goal

-Reducing the number of **human-labeled** samples, while keeping accuracy of the AI model, using active learning and semi-supervised learning.
+Reducing the number of **labeled** samples, while keeping accuracy of the AI model, using active learning and semi-supervised learning.

 ## Dataset

 1. Plasma.
 Given spectrum data (an array of 1868 numbers), predict the plasma dosage (4 classes).
 Dosage distribution: 27, 27, 30, 30.

 2. EEM.
 Given spectrum data (an array of 744 numbers), predict the type of solution (2 classes).
 SP, SE, SEP each has 24 samples.

 ## ML Model